GuLinux/Pandorica/README.md

 * [FFmpeg Thumbnailer](https://code.google.com/p/ffmpegthumbnailer/)
 * [Qt4](http://qt-project.org/) (Optional, to add a system tray icon when your server is running)

+Also make sure to have a recent gcc version supporting C++11.

 ### Database ###
 At least one of
 * [Sqlite3](http://www.sqlite.org/)